 The maximum distance to define that a node has a displacement, otherwise the node is identify as a node without solution, and the displacement is defined by the displacement find at the neighbors if Use mesh stabilization is set to true.

-, oSP3D throws an error before the mesh is transferred to the Ansys Mechanical kernel.
+When set to True, oSP3D throws an error before the mesh is transferred to the Ansys Mechanical kernel.
 Because oSP3D uses a different FEM formulation, the test in oSP3D may be stricter than in Mechanical.
-You should use this option if the preparation in the Mechanical kernel takes a lot of time and if you do not want to start it when creating non-meaningful geometric variations.- Auto-delete bad elements
+You should use this option if the preparation in the Mechanical kernel takes a lot of time and if you do not want to start it when creating non-meaningful geometric variations.

-, the elements with bad shapes are deleted.- Enable visualization
+When set to True, the elements with bad shapes are deleted.

 After creating the model, you can visualize the model with the applied displacement.
 Use this parameter to turn visualization off (default) or on.
 For a larger model, you should turn visualization off because visualizing a large model can be slow.